 Table of Contents

-Apart from developing a strong skill set and technique, a make up artist should also have soft skills like managing clients and communication skills.
-Another important skill to have is to be ready to learn at all times.
+Apart from developing a strong skill set and technique, a makeup artist should also have soft skills like managing clients and communication skills.
+Another important skill is being ready to learn at all times.
 So if you’re interested in making a career in this field, here’s what you need to do to start your journey.

 A stellar portfolio is an investment worth making.
 A portfolio is imperative if you want people to know how good you are at makeup.
-It will act as a reference for people who want to hire you or even recommend you for opportunities.
+It will be a reference for people who want to hire you or even recommend you for opportunities.

-You can opt for a printed portfolio, but an online portfolio is always a better option.
+You can opt for a printed portfolio, but an online portfolio is always better.
 It is easy to share and can be updated from time to time.
-But if you choose to go for a print portfolio, stick to the standard size of 9×12 or 11×14 for pictures.
-Ensure that you make different sections in your portfolio for different makeup looks and choose the looks that best portray your expertise.
+But if you choose a print portfolio, stick to the standard size of 9×12 or 11×14 for pictures.
+Make different sections in your portfolio for different makeup looks, and choose the ones that best portray your expertise.
 You can also display looks for different face shapes and skin tones.

 Using quality tools, continuous practice, and keeping up with the changing trends will help you excel and fetch you better results.
 But along with all this, you should also strive to create a niche for yourself.
-You can choose a particular technique or invent your own and become the best at it!
+You can choose a particular technique, invent your own, and become the best at it!

-When it comes to domains such as beauty, health, and wellness, building a network can be quite beneficial.
+Building a network can be quite beneficial when it comes to beauty, health, and wellness.
 It helps increase brand awareness and trust.
 But you should remember that spreading the word and getting the ball rolling requires time and effort.

-Start by approaching designers, artists, and celebrities during events, which will not only add to your opportunities but also help you get insights from industry experts.
-These insights will refine your art and may even inspire you to experiment and invent.
-You can also think of applying for part-time jobs in the field so you can learn from established industry geniuses as you work.
+Start by approaching designers, artists, and celebrities during events, which will add to your opportunities and help you get insights from industry experts.
+These insights refine your art and may inspire you to experiment and invent.
+You can also consider applying for part-time jobs in the field to learn from established industry geniuses as you work.

-There are multiple verticals that you can explore in the makeup and glamour industry.
+You can explore multiple verticals in the makeup and glamour industry.
 Like-

 - YouTube makeup expert